 Peter and John had an answer for that too.
 “Judge for yourselves whether it is right in God’s sight for us to obey you rather than God.
 Surely we cannot help speaking of what we have seen and heard.”
 (Acts 4:19-20)

 Most of us are just ordinary men and women who long to be faithful believers, faithful servants.
 Most of us are willing to share Him, but many are unsure as to how.
 We don’t have to be highly educated, or in a position of power to do so.
 All we have to do is share with others how He has worked in our own lives, how He has made us whole.
-In doing so, we may be judged by others as being overly religious, or as being fanatics.
+In doing so, we may be judged by others as being overly religious, or even as being fanatics.
 Some, however, will judge us as righteous witnesses to the Truth, and thereby also become believers in Jesus.
-Yes, we will be judged by others, but we will also be judged by God.
+And some silent believers, seeing our example, may even begin to speak out themselves.
+Yes, we will surely be judged by others, but more importantly, we will also be judged by God.

-Share all that you have seen and heard; bear witness; be judged, and share in the grace of Life Eternal.
+Don’t be afraid to share all that you have seen and heard.
+Bear witness, be judged, and help others to share in the grace of Life Eternal.